Health and Insurance

 If you are traveling abroad with a preexisting medical condition, carry with you a letter from your attending physician describing the medical condition and any prescription medications, including the generic names of prescribed drugs.

-Check with the foregin embassy of the country you are planning to visit to make sure any required medications are not considered to be illegal narcotics in that country.
-A list of foreign embassies and consulates in the United States has been made available by the Department of State.
+Look at the required documentation and restrictions in the country by visiting the International Narcotics Control Board website.
+Also you should check with the foreign embassy of the country or countries you are planning to visit to make sure any required medications are not considered to be illegal.
+A list of foreign embassies and consulates and their contact info can be found here.

 International insurance and medical assistance companies that provide international medical coverage (such as HTH Worldwide) can help with information regarding transporting prescription drugs abroad, setting up physician appointments abroad, ordering new prescriptions and prescription drug translation (foreign language equivalents).
 If you have further questions about getting this information, please contact firstname.lastname@example.org, (801) 422-5357.